nator/django-imagehandler/README.markdown

 ## err, what?

-To *get* what this whole thing is about, check out the screencast. (screencast not yet ready (insert underconstruction.gif here)).
+To *get* what this whole thing is about, check out a small screencapture that I threw together, http://vimeo.com/3597257.

 ## Installation